CodeAfric/AgriTeck-Users/README.md

 2. Add Android app in your firebase console from 'Project Overview'.
 3. Follow the steps involved in adding android app to firebase
 4. Run the app to connect to firebase backend.
+5. [Optional Step]Download the test-dataset from the project to test the disease detection model

 ## Download the test-dataset from the project to test the disease detection model